FireBrandMint/GJham-Engine/README.md

 Still in development, any help is appreciated, if you wanna help please message me.

+# Current tasks to be done (skip to goals if you're new)

+-> Fix what this project already has. (boring)

+-> Add the missing stuff like other physics shapes etc.

+-> Start fase 3, aka making the the actual entities that will be used for production in the future and the editor.

 # Goals from BIG-BIG-BIG to less important

 0. All is free. (probably will have donation page if people actually become interested in this project)